 Elise Alaimo Golove, Co-Founder

 Elise Alaimo Golove specializes in putting instruments into the hands of children and seeing the happiness in their faces!
 In addition to teaching students of all ages, she leads workshops for teachers in the arts, and has created several arts enrichment organizations to fill needs for music in the community.
 Elise founded and directed Northern Lights Children's Multi-Arts Center and co-founded City Strings, a Buffalo youth string orchestra.
 In her teaching, she uses movement, puppetry, and storytelling to engage students' imaginations and provide a context for songs and musical concepts.
 She continues her lifelong study of music actively, having completed more than 200 hours in Dalcroze Eurhythmics and Music Learning Theory.
 Elise most recently completed two piano courses at Juilliard and has maintained a private piano studio for more than 30 years.
 Permanently certified by the State of New York (Music, K-12), she received a BFA degree in Piano Performance and a Master’s degree in Music Education from the University at Buffalo, State University of New York.
 Elise served two years as co-director of Buffalo String Works after co-founding the program with Ginny and Yuki.
-She is currently on leave from the Buffalo Public Schools, teaching Elementary General Music at Compass Charter School in Fort Greene, Brooklyn.
+She currently teaches Music at Buffalo Public School #84, Health Care Center for Children at Erie County Medical Center.

 Bob Berkman, secretary